nspcc-dev/neofs-spec/06-blockchain/03-neofsid.md

 func RemoveKey(owner []byte, keys []interop.PublicKey)
 ```

-RemoveKey unbinds provided public keys from OwnerID\.
-Can be invoked only by Alphabet nodes\.
+RemoveKey unbinds the provided public keys from the OwnerID\.
+It can be invoked only by Alphabet nodes\.

-This method panics if OwnerID is not ownerSize byte or public key is not 33 byte long\.
-If key is already unbound\, ignores it\.
+This method panics if the OwnerID is not an ownerSize byte or the public key is not 33 byte long\.
+If the key is already unbound\, the method ignores it\.

 ##### Update